 You'll need to deposit money or sell stock to return your account to good standing.
 If you’re unable to deposit or sell stocks by the date your call is due, we may liquidate your positions to cover the call.

 Selling Marginable Stocks: Marginable stocks have a maintenance requirement of less than 100%, meaning that you won’t get the full dollar value of your sales applied to your CM call.
-Since these stocks have a maintenance requirement of 40%, you’ll need to sell at least 2.5x the amount of your CM call to meet it.
-Example: If your call amount is $100, you need to sell $250 of marginable stocks.
+Since these stocks have a maintenance requirement of at least 40%, you will need to take the call amount of $50,000 and divide it by the maintenance requirement of the position you are selling.

 Example: If your call amount is $50,000, you need to sell $125,000 of marginable stocks with a maintenance requirement of 40%.

 $50,000 / 0.40 = $125,000

 Selling Non-Marginable Stocks: Non-marginable stocks have a 100% maintenance requirement.
 You can sell 1x the call amount because these stocks get 100% release from sales.
 Example: If your call amount is $50,000, you have to sell at least $50,000 to meet the call.

 All investments involve risk and loss of principal is possible.
 Margin trading involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
 Before using margin, customers must determine whether this type of trading strategy is right for them given their speciﬁc investment objectives, experience, risk tolerance, and ﬁnancial situation.